manjotmb20/Rdatasets/doc/Stat2Data/rst/Retirement.rst

 ~~~~~~~

 A faculty member opened a supplemental retirement account (SRA) in 1997
-to investment money for retirement.
+to invest money for retirement.
 This dataset shows the annual
 contributions to that account.
 Annual contributions were adjusted
 downward during sabbatical years in order to maintain a steady family
 income.